milochristiansen/lua/README.md

 Basically it is intended for quick projects and temporarily exposing data to scripts.
 It was fun to write, and so even if no one uses it, it has served its purpose :P

 I really should have been working on more script tests, but this was more fun...
-Anyway, I have no doubt responsibility will reassert itself soon...
+I have no doubt responsibility will reassert itself soon.

 Anyway, I also added two new convenience methods for table iteration, as well as some minor changes to the old one (you can still use it, but it is now a thin wrapper over one of the new functions, so you shouldn't).